 They will also appear as a separate section if you use the “Export” button in the “Cost Equipment” tab, or the “Export” button in the “Asset Locator” that will save all costs to a MS Excel spreadsheet.

 To delete an item from the list, simply click on the Remove button to the right of the "Notes" field.
-When you are done, click on "Ok" to accept the entries made.
-To exit, click on the "X" icon on the top most right corner of the dialog.
+When you are done, click on Save to accept the entries made.
+To exit, without saving any changes, click on the Cancel button.

 Edit directly in the Cost Tab¶